How many migrants come to the UK?

 The ONS defines a “long-term international migrant” as someone who has changed their country of usual residence for a period of at least a year (based on the UN’s recommended definition).

 Current migration figures are based on a relatively new method of measuring annual migration flows (the number of long-term international migrants over a year) using administrative data.
-Because this method is still in development, the figures are designated as “experimental statistics” by the UK Statistics Authority, as opposed to “national statistics”.
+Because this method is still in development, the figures are designated as experimental statistics, or “official statistics in development”, by the UK Statistics Authority, as opposed to “national statistics”.
+As such, these migration statistics are often subject to revision, as the ONS explains here.

-According to the most recent estimates from the ONS, around 1.2 million long-term immigrants arrived in the UK in 2023.
+According to the most recent estimates from the ONS, around 1.2 million long-term immigrants arrived in the UK in the year ending June 2024.

-It’s worth noting that these annual net migration estimates may be revised at a later date.
-For example, the initial estimate for net migration in 2022 was 606,000—substantially lower than the revised estimate.
+As we’ve explained above these net migration estimates may be revised at a later date.
+For example, the initial estimate for net migration in the year ending June 2023 was 672,000—substantially lower than the revised estimate.

 In the decade prior to the Covid-19 pandemic net migration figures had fluctuated, but with the exception of 2020 (when travel patterns were heavily disrupted due the the pandemic), were consistently above 150,000 per year.